Subs Open For Issue 3 Until May 1st, 2018

 We accept literary fiction between 1,500 & 5,000 words in length.
 Other than word count, we’re looking for well-developed characters, engaging content, and a skillful use of language that surprises and stays with us for days.
 We sadly do not publish genre fiction, but we are open to experimental styles.
 Oh, and we like weird.
 Send us all your weird.

 We are looking for short-short fiction between 300 & 1000 words in length.
-You can submit up to three stories in this category.
+You can submit up to three stories in this category, but please put them all in one word document.
 These stories must have a beginning, middle, and end.
 Please don’t send us excerpts from a short story.
 Character and voice driven pieces with interesting language will get our attention quickest.

 We want to read your CNF pieces that are between 1500 & 3000 words in length.
 We want to travel to the wildernesses you’ve escaped to and be brought back from the edge of the forest.
 Tell us us your mistakes and what you’ve learned.
 We want to hear what hurts and heals, what was left unfinished, what was walked away from, and what was impossible to traverse.
 We love pieces that leave us wondrous and unsettled, refreshed, and slightly afraid.
 Experimental pieces are welcomed.